BroadcomMFD/unit-test-for-mainframe/README.md

 Unit Test for Mainframe is supported on Visual Studio Code.

 We recommend the use of [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) to access mainframe data sets in connection with your testing activities.
 You can use Zowe Explorer to submit JCL or to edit the recorded data.
 Zowe Explorer is available as part of the [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack) package.
+The Unit Test for Mainframe extension works seamlessly with the Code4z extension pack for z/OS application developers.